 These are different from one another in terms of usage, such as deposits, withdrawals, interest rates, timing, purpose, etc. Various banks modify the terms and conditions of these different types of accounts according to their norms so that they can meet the needs of different types of customers.

-In today’s world, using hard cash is extremely inconvenient and unsafe to deal with daily finances.
+In today’s world, using hard cash is extremely inconvenient and unsafe for daily finances.
 It is more secure to deposit our money with banks and track the transactions and balances.
 Earlier, printed passbooks were used for this, but most banks have made it easier for users to track their accounts through net-banking and SMS.

-A savings bank account is the most basic product that all banks have that provides all customers to store their money in a secure place.
+A savings bank account is the most basic product that all banks have that provides all customers with a virtual vault to store their money securely.

 A current account can be opened by: